josecarlosgomezt/structure_search/readme.txt

-Script to resolve structures from molecule names / CAS identifier.
+Script to resolve structures from molecule names / CAS identifier / Drugbank ID.
 It uses different databases (Cactus and PubChem for the moment)